-Freeze these leftovers in ice cube trays so you can use them in small portions the next time a recipe calls for it.
-These small cubes are easier and faster to thaw than when it is frozen in a large chunk.
-Making the cubes perfect for those quick meals!
+An ice cube tray is the perfect spot for freezing leftovers because the small cubes make defrosting easier and faster than when it is frozen in a large chunk.
+These frozen ice cube leftovers are perfect for those quick meals!

 How to Freeze Food in Ice Cube Trays

-- Stick the tray in the freezer for 1-2 hours until frozen through
+- Stick the tray into the freezer for 1-2 hours until each cube is frozen through.

 These cubes will stay good in the freezer for 3-6 months.

-Have leftover Chicken Stock?
+Do you have some leftover Chicken Stock?
 Maybe from a homemade stock or from a box?
 Either works!
 Simply fill your ice cube tray up with the stock and freeze.
-These stock cubes are great to use for soups or sauce.
+These stock cubes are great to use for soups or in sauces.

-Cream will stay good in the fridge for about a month.
-If your cream is getting close to the expiration date consider freezing it for later.
-The frozen cream can be used in making butter, ice cream, sauces, soups, or whipped cream.
+Cream will stay fresh in the fridge for about a month, but if you have cream that is getting close to expiring you could freeze it in an ice cube tray for later use.
+The frozen cream is perfect to use when making butter, ice cream, sauces, soups, or whipped cream.

-Freezing your excess pesto is a great way to save it for use in pasta recipes, eggs, sauces, or salad dressing.
-They are easy to pop out of the freezer and use in a quick fix!
+Another food that will freeze well is pesto!
+Freezing pesto in an ice cube tray is a great way to save it for use in pasta recipes, eggs, sauces, or salad dressing.
+The cubes are so easy to pop out of the freezer to use in a quick fix!